Aftermath: 50 - And Then The End is Known (2035)

 2035 (Fifty – And Then the End is Known)

 Absolution, when it comes, comes from Mako.
-Hermann sits with her on a wooden porch, attached to the second level of her home.
+Hermann sits with her on a wooden porch attached to the second level of her home.
 Raleigh is inside, making dinner.
-Newton, extremely popular with Hideo and Sayaka, is presiding over Homework Time.
+Newton, extremely popular with Hideo and Sayaka, presides over Homework Time.

-Mako sips a colored drink and shows him photos from Sayaka’s first science fair.
-It occurs to Hermann that the girl looks very much like Mako—not so much her features, but her upturned face, her expectant expression.
+Mako sips a colored drink and shows Hermann photos from Sayaka’s first science fair.
+It occurs to Hermann that the girl looks very much like Mako—not so much in her features, but in her upturned face, her expectant expression.
 When Hermann points this out, Mako puts the photos down.
-She closes her eyes, tightly, gripping her drink.
+She closes her eyes tightly, grips her drink.

-“No,” Mako whispers.
-She opens her eyes, tucks her chin, and smiles at him through tears.
+“No.” Mako opens her eyes, tucks her chin, and smiles at him through tears.
 “I just had a thought, and it surprised me.”

 “I know the feeling,” Hermann says dryly.